12 Feb What is springtime like in Wadi Rum desert?

 More daylight and more pleasant temperatures

 The first thing we notice about spring arriving is that the short days start to lengthen.
 The sun starts to shine more hours.
 And it also gets higher in the sky every day.
 And the rays of the light hit us more directly as well.
 Making the sunlight more intense and warm.
-Because of all this temperatures start to rise.
+Because of all this, temperatures start to rise.
 We leave the cold and dark winter behind us and enjoy the lighter and warmer spring.

-Lush green valley filled, herbs and wildflower
+A lush green valley filled, herbs and wildflower

-In autumn and winter we had quite a bit of rain.
-And since a couple weeks the soil begins to warm again because of the increasing and stronger daylight.
-Two of the main ingredients to start the process of growth for plants.
+In autumn and winter, we had quite a bit of rain.
+And since a couple of weeks, the soil begins to warm again because of the increasing and stronger daylight.
+Two of the main ingredients to start the process of growth of plants.
 Which is very visible in our desert right now.
 Otherwise barren plains and valleys turn green.
 All kind of smaller annual plants pop up everywhere creating a big green blanket on the valley floors.
 And many desert plants that seemed to be dead come alive again.
 They start to grow and turn green once again.
 Like many herbs and medicinal plants also do.
 Don’t forget to smell their lovely and intense aromas.
 And watch the beautiful and stunning small and big plants.
 They start to bloom in many different colours.
 Some of them will cover the valley floors with carpets of violet and yellow flowers.

 New-born goat, sheep and camels

-Special: 1 day spring jeep tour including overnight
+Special: 1-day spring jeep tour including overnight

 Just like last year we again offer our spring tour.
 Are you coming to Wadi Rum this month or next month?
 Do you wish to experience springtime?
 Book this special tour now.
-Of course we visit famous sites like Lawrence spring, Khazali canyon and Um Fruth rock bridge.
+Of course, we visit famous sites like Lawrence spring, Khazali canyon and Um Fruth rock bridge.
 But a few other places we skip to go and visit the most stunning green valleys.
-Of course we look out for Bedouin herding their sheep and goats.
-And hopefully we also see camels with young roaming around in our desert.
+Of course, we look out for Bedouin herding their sheep and goats.
+And hopefully, we also see camels with young roaming around in our desert.
 More information can be found on the tour page.

 See you in Wadi Rum desert,